The Present Value and Future Value of Money

 n = number of compounding periods at rate r

-The formula for finding the discrete rate compounded n times that is equal to a given continuously compounded rate:
+The formula for finding the discrete rate compounded n times that equals a given continuously compounded rate:

 c = Continuously compounded rate